esbuild/community-plugins/README.md

 * [esbuild-plugin-tsc](https://github.com/thomaschaaf/esbuild-plugin-tsc): A plugin to transform typescript files using the official [typescript compiler](https://github.com/microsoft/TypeScript).
 Allows usage of `emitDecoratorMetadata`.
 * [esbuild-plugin-velcro](https://github.com/ggoodman/esbuild-plugin-velcro): A plugin to load npm (bare module) dependencies from the cloud and requiring no previous npm install.
 * [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.
-* [esbuild-gas-plugin](https://github.com/mahaker/esbuild-gas-plugin): A plugin that generate codes for Google Apps Script.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.

 ### Plugins not hosted on npm (e.g. for Deno)